Meridian-Technology/.github/profile/README.md

-# Study Compass
+# Meridian
-Welcome to the Study Compass Github Org!
+Welcome to the Meridian Github Org!
 Study Compass aims to provide a hub to help students study better on campus - whether it be helping students find a room based on their preferences, pairing up students looking to study together, or understanding a student’s study style and suggesting different study schedules.
-You can find the main repository [here](https://github.com/Study-Compass/Study-Compass), and the documentation [here](https://study-compass.github.io/Study-Compass-Documentation/)
+You can find the main repository [here](https://github.com/Meridian-Technology/Meridian), and the documentation [here](https://study-compass.github.io/Study-Compass-Documentation/)

 ## Stack
 Frontend - React.js